cheaibmr01/V-Spark-Tool/README.md

 # V-Spark-Tool

-Easy to use application to create a folder struture for storing and uploading files.
+Application used to create folder strutures for storing and uploading files.
-Also will be able to view the count of each file(s) in each directory.
+Connects to a local database where it stores the physical and logical names with a unique Guid ID Also will be able to count the number of file(s) in each directory.

+Work in progress.